sriramr244/opentext_test/Readme.md

 - Potential Use of MarkLogic: Utilizing MarkLogic with Xquery for efficient Extract and Transform tasks, facilitating queries based on job ID and number intervals.

 ### Unexplored Areas:
 - OOP Principles: The project currently doesn't utilize Object-Oriented Programming, which can be explored for better structure.
 - Storage Enhancements: Current storage in directories can be evolved to use NoSQL databases for parallel processing and efficient querying.
 - Type hinting validation
 - Containerization for consitency throughout the operating systems
+- Time based scheduling: Use of cron to run this job periodically

 ## Getting started